 Fabrication?
 Impossible.
 Human minds cook up things that other human beings are likely to buy.
 Three gods?
 People could handle that.
 How about a hierarchy of one supreme God with two assistant demi-gods?
 That would work.
 Three equal but distinct persons in one divine being strains the brain too much to have been concocted by a bunch of theologians or politicians.

-This post on the personal and interpersonal mystery of the triune God is offered as a reflection on the readings for the Solemnity of the Most Holy Trinity, cycle B (Deut 4:4-40, Psalm 33, Romans 8:14-17 and Mt.
-28:16-10).
+This post probes the personal and interpersonal mystery of the Trinity, the triune God.
+It is a reflection on the readings for the Solemnity of the Most Holy Trinity, cycle B (Deuteronomy 4:4-40, Psalm 33, Romans 8:14-17 and Matthew 28:16-10).